Haniff Hoosen: Biography

 Ahead of the 2016 municipal elections, Hoosen was selected as the DA's mayoral candidate for the eThekwini Metropolitan Municipality.
 The ANC retained control of the municipality and Hoosen remained an MP.
 Hoosen did not run for re-election as provincial chair in 2018.

 In 2019, he became the Shadow Minister of Cooperative Governance and Traditional Affairs.

 In December 2020, Hoosen was appointed as the DA's spokesperson on the Standing Committee on the Auditor-General.

+On 19 February 2024, Hoosen resigned as a member of the National Assembly.

+On 26 September 2025, DA leader John Steenhuisen announced Hoosen as the party's mayoral candidate for the eThekwini Metropolitan Municipality for the 2026 local government elections.

 Controversies

 In 2011, Errol Walters, who served on the Democratic Alliance's electoral college, stated that the party was 'rife with nepotism and cronyism', alluding to the 'parachuting' of Hoosen's wife- Sharon Chetty.
 The then DA provincial leader Sizwe Mchunu stated: “It’s absolute, absolute lies.”
 Mchunu explained that: “This appears to be people who are aggrieved they didn’t make it… it’s sour grapes”.

 In 2015- Hoosen who was at the time the then secretary-general of the Independent Democrats (ID) found out from the Sunday Star that one of the ID's parliamentary nominees, Narentuk Jumuna, was a convicted killer.
 Narentuk Jumuna, also served with Hoosen in the National Party.
 Jumuna, previously known as Shan Mohangi, was convicted of the murder of Hazel Mullen in Dublin, Ireland in 1962.
 Hoosen later stated 'that had the party been aware of the issue in the first place, Jumuna would not have been selected as a candidate.'
-This is completely untrue as Shan Mohangi’s past was public knowledge and was consistently on the front page of all newspapers during previous election campaigns.
-Everyone in Sough African politics was aware of his past.

 In 2016, Hoosen was nominated as the Democratic Alliance's mayoral candidate for eThekwini.
 The ANC provincial spokesman, Mdumiseni Ntuli, stated that Hoosen's 'apartheid past effectively disqualified him from running for the eThekwini mayoral position'.
 Hoosen was a full-time, paid organizer for the National Party during Apartheid- a fact that Hoosen confirmed during a multi-party debate on Radio Al-Ansaar.

+Hoosen has called for the review and debate of immigration regulations, reflecting the DA's stance on immigration, which has been criticized as anti-poor and xenophobic.
+The DA's rhetoric suggests that foreigners are responsible for high unemployment rates and job theft from South Africans, a perspective that has faced backlash for promoting xenophobia.